creditstretcher/handbook/how-we-work-remotely.md

 ## Communication

-### Asynchronous
+### Asynchronously

 One of the great benefits of working remotely is that you don't get disturbed all the time as you would in an office by somebody tapping your shoulder.
 This is something that we value and protect.

-We try to keep as much as possible of our communication asynchronous.
-By asynchronous we mean a form of communication that doesn't require all the parties to be available at the same time.
+We try to keep as much of our communication asynchronous as possible.
+By asynchronous, we mean a form of communication that doesn't require all of the parties to be available at the same time.
 Example: Slack and Email

 This also fits better with employees working in multiple timezones and varying work hours.

-When you communicate asynchronous it's very important to eliminate as much as possible of the back and forth, because there can be long delays.
-To do this ensure that you write a thorough message that contains all the information and where you have though about if the receiving party is able to understand it.
+When you communicate asynchronously, it's very important to eliminate as much as possible of the back and forth, because there can be long delays.
+To do this, please ensure that you write a thorough message that contains all of the information.
+Therefore, it makes sense to give yourself time to think through each point thoroughly when there is no requirement for an immediate reply.

 Send the message to all the relevant parties.
 Use Slack Channels as much as possible.
 Think about not excluding